49 people are interested

 - Orientation or Training

-- A time commitment of 3 or 6 hours per week for a semester or full school year
+- A time commitment of 2.5 hours or more per week for a semester or full school year

 - Volunteers must be female